google-marketing-solutions/geoflex/docs/methodologies/03_synthetic_controls.md

 This method is particularly powerful when it's difficult to find a single control geo or a simple random group of geos that provides a good comparison for the treatment group, but a weighted combination of them does.

+For a more detailed explanation of the methodology, see the original paper: [The Economic Costs of Conflict: A Case Study of the Basque Country (Abadie and Gardeazabal, 2003)](https://business.baylor.edu/scott_cunningham/teaching/abadie-and-gardeazabal-2003.pdf).

 ---
 ## How Synthetic Controls Work